redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

        #`[`tuskar-ui`](https://wiki.openstack.org/wiki/Tuskar/UsageGuide)`(WIP)

 After a successful deployment, you should see "Overcloud Deployed" in the standard output of the terminal.
 Next steps: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)

+<strong>Deleting an Overcloud</strong>

+If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, run one of the following examples that matches how you deployed the overcloud.

+        #heat
+        instack-delete-overcloud

+        #tuskar
+        instack-delete-overcloud-tuskar